The Expanse (novel series): Setting

+At the series beginning, the governments of Earth (led by the United Nations) and Mars control the solar system in an uneasy military alliance, although substantial tensions exist between the two superpowers.
+Residents of the outer planets, living in stations built in the asteroid belt and the moons of Jupiter and Saturn, are referred to as "Belters".
+Due to the lack of gravity, they develop thin, elongated bodies, and have developed a creole language due to their physical isolation from Earth and Mars, with heavy influences from German and Chinese.
+Belters perform much of the gritty labor work to mine resources for the inner planets, which in turn control access to most necessary biological resources.
+As a result, substantial tensions exist between the Belt and the governments of Earth and Mars, proliferating itself through the existence of the Outer Planets Alliance, a fractured government and militant group that fights for Belter independence (labelled as a terrorist organization by the inner worlds).

-As the series progresses, humanity gains access to thousands of new worlds by use of the ring, an artificially sustained Einstein-Rosen bridge or wormhole, created by a long-dead alien race.
-The ring in our solar system is two AU from the orbit of Uranus.
+As the series progresses, humanity gains access to thousands of new worlds by use of the rings, an artificially sustained wormhole network, created by a long-dead alien civilization.
+The ring in the Sol system is a thousand-mile diameter structure located two AU outside the orbit of Uranus.
 Passing through it leads to a hub of starless space approximately one million kilometers across, with more than 1,300 other rings, each with a star system on the other side.
-In the center of the hub, which is also referred to as the "slow zone," an alien space station controls the gates and can also set instantaneous speed limits on objects inside the hub as a means of defense.
+In the center of this hub, which is also referred to as the "slow zone" after the third novel, a highly defended alien space station controls the gates and can also set instantaneous speed limits on objects inside the hub as a means of defense.

 Characters

-The story is told through multiple main point-of-view characters.
+The story is told through the points-of-view of many main characters.
 There are two POV characters in the first book and four in books two through five.
 In the sixth and seventh books, the number of POV characters increases, with several characters having only one or two chapters.
 The eighth book returned to a more limited number with five.
 In the final ninth book, there is an increase in POVs with some chapters having multiple POV characters.
-Every book also begins and ends with a prologue and epilogue told from a unique character's perspective.
+Every book also begins and ends with a prologue and epilogue told from a unique character's perspective, who will occasionally interject in the main body of the novel.

 Crew of the Rocinante

-The central characters are the crew of the Rocinante, a salvaged Martian naval gunship.
-The main crew consists of:
+The central characters of The Expanse are the crew of the Rocinante, a salvaged Martian naval gunship.

+The main crew, present in all nine books, consists of: